Ohtu-bakteerien-tunnistuspeli/Bakteerin-tunnistuspeli/README.md

 #### [Methods and procedures](https://docs.google.com/document/d/1cTWnJgth1c0F1vmdGZFoTWz-a0D2TMyhTx_XzweBJjY/edit)

 ## Copyrights of the background image
-The copyrights of the background image [used in the app](https://github.com/Ohtu-bakteerien-tunnistuspeli/Bakteerien-tunnistuspeli/tree/master/frontend/src) belong to University of Helsinki.
+The copyrights of the background image [used in the app](https://github.com/Ohtu-bakteerien-tunnistuspeli/Bakteerien-tunnistuspeli/tree/master/frontend/src) belong to the University of Helsinki.
 If you clone or fork this project, you should change the image before publishing it.

 ## License